 - Terri Odom, DC Superior Court/Court Social Services Division

-The Juvenile Justice Advisory Group (JJAG) adopted the By-laws in 2013.
-A copy of the By-laws can be found here.
+The Juvenile Justice Advisory Group (JJAG) adopted by-laws in 2013.
+A copy of the current by-laws can be found here.

-The Criminal Justice Coordinating Council houses the Compliance Monitor and Disproportionate Minority Contact coordinator.
+The Criminal Justice Coordinating Council houses the Compliance Monitor and Racial and Ethnic Disparities coordinator.
 The CJCC assists the District maintaining compliance with the four core requirements:

 - Deinstitutionalization of Status Offenders (DSO) -- the deinstitutionalization of status offenders and non-offenders requires that youth who are runaways, truants or curfew violators cannot be detained in juvenile detention facilities or adult jails;

 - "Sight and Sound" -- The "Sight and Sound" separation protection disallows contact between juvenile and adult offenders (i.e. if juveniles are put in an adult jail or lock up under the limited circumstances the law allows for, they must be separated from adult inmates);